sumanthtatipamula/Obsidian/Design Patterns/Creational/Factory/Factory.md

 ### Applicability:
 1. Use the Factory Method when you want to provide users of your library or framework with a way to extend its internal components.
-	1. Eg : Consider Notification service that provides 3 different services say SMS, MAIL, PUSH. instead of exposing each of the concrete class we can expose a Notification Service Factory class and a
+	1. Ex : Consider Notification service that provides 3 different services say SMS, MAIL, PUSH. instead of exposing each of the concrete class we can expose a Abstract Notification Service Factory class with a Factory Method which takes type of argument and return concrete Notification service on which 3rd party user can perform actions.[Factory method design pattern in Java - GeeksforGeeks](https://www.geeksforgeeks.org/factory-method-design-pattern-in-java/)
+		1. Advantages :
+			1. Code Reusability
+			2. Abstraction